 Creating A Wikibuy Account

 Once you install the extension you should be redirecting to their onboarding page.
-Here you will create your account and accept the terms and privacy rules.
+This is where you go and accept the terms and privacy rules.

 Once you complete the above you will be taken to a few optional screens like the one below – you can of course do them, but you can also skip these steps.
 A few of the screens did include some tips on how to use the extension so you may want to peak at those!

-Once you are done you will head to the Wikibuy home page where you can see deals local to you and you can access your account.
+Once you are done you will head to the Wikibuy home page where you can see any special offer local to you and you can access your profile.

 Wikibuy Account Details